dssdanial/LaserScanner_robot_ROS/README.md

 ros::Publisher pub=nh.advertise<geometry_msgs::Twist>("/cmd_vel",1);
 ros::Subscriber sub=nh.subscribe("/base_scan",1, clbk_fcn);
 ```
 This node is defined as both publisher and subscriber.
 To control the robot, linear and angular velocity will be published through ***/cmd_vel*** topic.
-Also, to configure and obtaining the distances from different obstacles during the complex path, the robot subscribes from ***/base_scan*** topic which provide the laser details.
+Also, to configure and obtain the distances from different obstacles during the complex path, the robot subscribes from ***/base_scan*** topic which provides the laser details.
 .
 >
 > **1-2.
 Control:**